 Shooting quality content is an art.
 It’s hard, and it takes a lot of time and patience.
 For example, while shooting of Eyes Wide Shut, Stanley Kubrick asked for 97 takes of Tom Cruise walking through a door before he was satisfied!

-In our industry, the half-day and full day rates are standard.
+In our industry, half-day and full day rates are standard.
 On any shoot, our crews put in a considerable amount of time developing a shot list, checking off shoot logistics, preparing equipment, transporting gear and setting up.
 Every shoot is a 4-hour commitment, minimum.

 Of course, we want you to be 100% satisfied with the final product.
 If for whatever reason this isn’t the case, please contact us straight away and we can talk through your options – we’re happy to go the extra mile to make sure the final video is exactly what you need.